 In the greenhouse in hot summer days it can be very dry, to prevent the occurrence of dry set on tomatoes and peppers too, you should aid humidity in those days, also planting flowers around your greenhouse will help bees to find their way in there, just make sure you leave the door open during the day, so you can have a better pollination in the greenhouse.

-You will realize that the whole truss of tomato will not ripen at the same time but the fruits closer to the stem will first.
+You will realise that the whole fruit truss will not ripen at the same time but the fruits closer to the stem will first.
 In the shops most of the tomatoes are hybrid varieties which are bred for longer shelf life and uniformity of the fruits so that they look appealing.

 If you have lots of unripe tomato fruit in October – November time you can pick them and take them inside the house, they will just ripen fine, or you can put them in a paper bag with a banana, as the ripening banana emits ethylene which accelerates ripening of other fruits around it.
 Ripe fruit feel always soft to the touch, and unripe fruit will feel rather hard.